MEDFormat/MEDC/README.md

 <channel_name> = fread(fp, 'int32=>double');
 fclose(fp);

-Shell Scripts: (edit these for your target locations & compiler, specified at the top) mklib.sh is a shell script to a create MED library in MacOS & Linux mklib.bat is a shell script to a create MED library in Windows compile.sh is a shell script to compile MED2RAW using the MED library in MacOS & Linux compile.bat is a shell script to compile MED2RAW using the MED library in Windows
+Shell Scripts: (edit these for your target locations & compiler, specified at the top). mklib.sh is a shell script to a create MED library in MacOS & Linux. mklib.bat is a shell script to a create MED library in Windows. compile.sh is a shell script to compile MED2RAW using the MED library in MacOS & Linux. compile.bat is a shell script to compile MED2RAW using the MED library in Windows.

 The API documentation is currently being updated for m12 libraries.
 New record types may be added to the medrec_m12 prior to their appearance in the MED Records documentation.